Fowler's Ghost: Trials

 As the Metropolitan Railway was still two years from completion, the first trial was held on the broad gauge Great Western Railway in October 1861 on the line near Hanwell railway station.
 The trial was a failure, with the locomotive completing only 7.5 mi.
 The condensing system leaked, causing the boiler to run dry and the steam pressure to drop.
 As a result, the boiler feed-pumps jammed, creating a dangerous situation where the boiler could overheat and explode.

-In conventional coal-fired locomotives, the normal procedure would be to drop the fire onto the track to prevent explosion, but no provision had been made for discharging the fire bricks which provided most of the heat.
+In conventional coal-fired locomotives, the normal procedure would be to drop the fire onto the track to prevent an explosion, but no provision had been made for discharging the fire bricks which provided most of the heat.
 An explosion was evidently narrowly avoided.
 After a second failed trial on the Metropolitan Railway between King's Cross and Edgware Road station in 1862, development work on the locomotive ceased.
 Cuthbert Hamilton Ellis noted that the engine "was a fine, sturdy creation, but the trouble was that her boiler not only refrained from producing smoke, it produced very little steam either."

 The locomotive was sold to Isaac Watt Boulton in 1865; he intended to convert it into a standard engine, and commissioned drawings for a new conventional boiler and its conversion into standard gauge.
 However, the conversion was left incomplete when Boulton's locomotive-hire business ceased trading in 1894; the locomotive was eventually scrapped by Beyer, Peacock and Company in 1895.